 This line also includes Canon Extender 1.4x and 2.0x converters, which work only with L-series lenses and no others.

 C. Lenses from Third Parties

 These are usually Sigma and Tamron.
-And although, according to numerous reviews and tests, they are slightly inferior in quality to native Canon glasses, there are also very decent telephoto lenses among them.
+And although according to numerous reviews and tests, they are slightly inferior in quality to native Canon lenses, there are also very decent telephoto lenses.